 A few cobbler tips:

-- Make sure your butter and buttermilk are cold.
+- Make sure your butter and buttermilk are cold for the biscuit topping.

 - The turbinado sugar gives the cobbler a nice, sugary crunch and it makes the cobbler pretty.
 Don’t skip this step.

-You need to load up on blueberries NOW so you can make this amazing Blueberry Cobbler.
-If you want, I can send Josh to the store for you, he is good at stocking up:) Don’t forget the vanilla ice cream because cobbler and ice cream are a match made in heaven.
+You need to load up on blueberries NOW so you can make this recipe ASAP.
+Don’t forget the vanilla ice cream because cobbler and ice cream are a match made in heaven.
 Enjoy!

 - Blueberry Coconut Crisp